 - there is media attention or a risk that one party may not take part in good faith.

-You should also consult your workplace policies, awards or agreements as these may contain rules about when to manage the situation via ADR or investigation.
+You should also consult your workplace policies, awards or agreements as these may contain rules about when to manage the situation via ADR or bullying investigation.

 The most important thing is to fully assess the situation and consult the parties before making a decision about which process to use.

-WEIR Consulting provides services in all areas of workplace conduct and investigation.
+WEIR Consulting provides services in all areas of workplace conduct and workplace investigation.
 We also provide services to help resolve workplace conflict, including mediation, facilitated discussion and conflict coaching, and coaching to improve workplace behaviours.
 In managing workplace conflicts, WEIR has designed a Facilitated Discussion Process that uses a mixed methodology of mediation, workshopping and one-on-one sessions as the platform for reaching an agreed outcome and managing the workplace relationship.